myaut/dtrace-stap-book/book/tools/stability.md

 ### Stability

 Another problem to which dynamic tracing systems face is stability of in-kernel interfaces.
-While system calls never change their interface due to backwards compability (if something need to be changed, new system call is introduced<sup>†</sup>), internal kernel function often do that especially if they not a public API for a drivers.
+While system calls never change their interface due to backwards compatibility (if something need to be changed, new system call is introduced†), internal kernel function often do that especially if they not a public API for a drivers.
 Dynamic tracing languages provide mechanisms to avoid direct use of in-kernel interface by hiding them in abstractions:

 ---
 __Stability__ |2,1 __Data access__ |2,1 __Tracepoints__